leoemaxie/crud-api-endpoint/README.md

     ```
   - If an error occurs, an error message and the appropriate status code is returned.
 * For a `POST` request:
   - On Successful creation, a unique `id` attribute is automatically generated.
-These `id` and the `name` of the newly created user is returned.
+This `id` and the `name` of the newly created user is returned.
   - If an error occurs, an error message and the appropriate status code is returned.
 * For `PATCH` and `PUT` request:
   - On Successful update, the `id` and `name` of the updated user is returned.